 In the evening, after hot showers, we had a wonderful dinner at the Koutouki tis Elenis (Κουτούκι της Ελλένης) off the main street.
 Notable among the tasty eats was a plate of αγγιναρόπιτα (anginarosalata - artichoke pie).

-Earlier while walking we show two old ladies crawling on their knees over the disreputable narrow rug that runs along the main street from the harbor to the church.
+Earlier while walking we saw two old ladies crawling on their knees over the disreputable narrow rug that runs along the main street from the harbor to the church.

 Friday May 28, 2010, Day 11